bekk/bekk-christmas/post/thecloud/automatic-kubernetes-deployments-using-argocd-and-jsonnet.md

   }.newAppAsList()
 ```

 If done right, all resources can still be fully patchable.
-And since the jsonnet code is rendered into JSON which Kubernetes speaks natively, it will similar to YAML still allow you to:
+And since the jsonnet code is rendered into JSON which Kubernetes speaks natively, it will (similar to YAML) still allow you to do stuff like:

-* Validate the generated Kubernetes manifest:
+* Validate the resources:
   ```bash
   jsonnet echoserver.jsonnet --tla-str env="test" -J . | kubeval --strict
   ```